laurentbadel-eaton/kas/docs/userguide/project-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~

 It is possible to include configuration files conditionally based on
-environment variables.
-This is useful for enabling features or configurations
+environment variables or BitBake variables.
+This is useful for enabling
-based on external factors (e.g. CI environment, debug mode).
+features or configurations based on external factors (e.g. CI environment,
+debug mode) or build configuration (e.g. machine, distro).

 .. code-block:: yaml